mendel5/alternative-front-ends/README.md

 - [Pluja's Awesome Privacy](https://github.com/pluja/awesome-privacy): A curated list of services and alternatives that respect your privacy because privacy matters.

 - [Outline.com](https://outline.com): Outline is a free service for reading and annotating news articles.
-  - Note: The source code of Outline.com is not available as free/open-source license.
+  - Note: The source code of Outline.com is not available under a free/open-source license.

+- [Youtube Vanced](https://github.com/YTVanced): Youtube replacement app for the Android platform: YouTube Vanced is the stock Android YouTube app, but better.
+It includes adblocking, true amoled dark mode and a lot more.
+Use the Vanced Manager to install YouTube Vanced with ease.
+  - Official website with install instructions: https://vancedapp.com
+  - Note: The source code of Youtube Vanced is not available under a free/open-source license.
+  - For an explanation about the origin of Youtube Vanced see here: https://old.reddit.com/r/Vanced/comments/o3xm9m/if_youtube_vanced_isnt_open_source_and_doesnt/h2ec7wf/

 ## About this repository